-The W3C has developed an Accessible Carousels Tutorial which documents strategies for addressing these issues.
-The carousel in the accessible version of the AU home page demonstrates many of the solutions described in the W3C's tutorial.
+In addition, the W3C has developed an Accessible Carousels Tutorial which further explains the strategies and methods involved in creating an accessible carousel.
+The carousel in the accessible version of the AU home page closely matches the W3C recommendation.

 Missing accessible table markup.
 Data tables can be challenging for screen reader users to understand, particularly if they have many columns, or a complex layout with nested rows or columns, as is the case with the AU Enrollment Trends table.
 Imagine reading a table from left to right and top to bottom, with no visual access to the column headers.
 When you're halfway through the table, will you remember which column you're in?
 This is not unlike what screen reader users experience as they try to read a data table unless the table includes semantic markup that explicitly defines the relationships between the table's parts.
 For example, table headers should be marked up with the <th> element.
 Also, headers should include the scope attribute, which identifies whether the cell is a row header (<th scope="row">) or a column header (<th scope="col">).

 If the table includes nested rows or columns, the relationships between headers and cells become even more difficult to decipher.
 In these sorts of tables, there are typically two, three, or more headers that apply to every cell in the table.
 To explicitly express these relationships using HTML markup, each header needs a unique id (e.g., <th scope="col" id="col1">), and each data cell needs a headers attribute which lists the id's of all headers that apply to that cell, separated by a space (e.g., <td headers="col1a col2a row1">).
 When a table includes all of this markup, screen reader users can easily ascertain their current position with a table, and their screen reader can announce all of the headers that apply to the current cell.